albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 ## Count commits

+Count the commits between two commits.
+I often find myself wanting to know how much commits in a day or how much commits do I have in a long lived feature branch, this alias helps me with this.
+This is how this alias works:

 ```bash
 git count 452a5de 4d58be2
 5
 ```

+Given that this alias is a function that receives parameters the way I advice to setup this alias is to copy it directly into the `~/.gitconfig` file.

 ```bash
 count = "!f() { git log $1..$2 --pretty=oneline | wc -l; }; f"